PoofyEnigma/chaster-python-sdk/README.md

 - embrace one line for loops
 - need more/better extension dump handling.
 May need to reformat extension handler
 - embrace util.safe_dump_parameter
+- Probably remove bespoke objects as output to api functions, such as in files

 ## Research